 Nominees must have not yet attended a NCWSS annual meeting.
 Graduate and Undergraduate students may apply for the Travel Award.
-Graduate Students not in traditional weed science graduate programs are also encouraged to apply for these travel grants.
-Applicants must be a student in good standing from an accredited institution with an interest in weed science and a desire to become a contributing member of the NCWSS annual meeting.
+Preference will be given to students not in traditional (historical participation) weed science programs.
+Examples include: Junior colleges, small colleges, state colleges, non-land grant universities, etc. Applicants must be enrolled and in good standing from an accredited institution with an interest in weed science or related programs and a desire to become a contributing member of the NCWSS annual meeting.
 The applicant must be willing to work at the NCWSS annual meeting in a responsible and professional manner as directed.
-Work responsibilities may include assisting with session operations, supporting the registration desk, poster session set-up or teardown, or other related duties involved in the operations of the NCWSS annual meeting..
+Work responsibilities may include assisting with session operations, supporting the registration desk, poster session set-up or teardown, or other related duties involved in the operations of the NCWSS annual meeting.